-2. Filing Fee - Pay the prescribed filing fee, either by credit card, debit card, or send a money order, cashier's check, corporate check
+2. Filling Fee - Pay the prescribed filing fee, either by credit card, debit card, or send a money order, cashier's check, corporate

-or law firm check made payable to "Clerk of the Supreme Court."
-Print your name on the check exactly as it appears in the
+check or law firm check made payable to "Clerk of the Supreme Court."
+Print your name on the check exactly as it appears

-application in order to ensure proper credit.
-Unacceptable forms of payment include cash, personal checks and traveler's checks.
-All fees are
+in the application in order to ensure proper credit.
+Unacceptable forms of payment include cash, personal checks, and traveler's checks.
+All

 3. Authorization and Release form - Print the A&R form and sign it in the presence of a notary.
 The properly signed and notarized A&R must be received by mail or upload before your application will be accepted for filing.
 Your application will not be accepted for filing until a signed and notarized A&R is received.